TREM2: Stroke

 During ischemic stroke, microglia respond to the area of insult.
 TREM2 appears to reduce the inflammatory response induced by TLR signaling and promote microglial migration, survival, and regeneration.

 Other diseases

 TREM2 has also been linked to additional disorders such as ALS, Parkinson's disease, and more dementia related conditions.

-Therapeutic targeting of TREM2
+As a drug target

 TREM2 is a good therapeutic target for several diseases, including cancer and liver and neurodegenerative diseases.
 Several companies are developing agents to target TREM2.
 However, TREM2 is likely to have distinct roles in the pathogenesis of these disorders, so therapeutic agents in development employ different approaches to modify TREM2 activity.

 Neurodegenerative diseases

 In the brain, TREM2 is expressed on microglia that regulate clearance of neuronal debris.
 Binding of apolipoproteins, such as ApoE, to TREM2 promotes phagocytosis of apoptotic neurons or the uptake of amyloid beta by microglia.
-Variants of TREM2 that encode proteins with reduced affinity for ligands have been associated with Alzheimer’s disease.
+Variants of TREM2 that encode proteins with reduced affinity for ligands have been associated with Alzheimer's disease.